 The rest of the document is organized as follows:

-Clause 5, Vulnerability Issues, explains how many of the vulnerabilities common to programming languages occur.
+Clause 5 Vulnerability issues, explains how many of the vulnerabilities common to programming languages occur.
 The issues discussed are not vulnerabilities but are language characteristics that can lead to mistakes and to vulnerabilities that can be exploited.
-In particular, clause 5.4 provides a summary list of the top 21 approaches to avoiding the most common vulnerabilities in a tabular form with references to the applicable more detailed descriptions provided in clauses 6 and 7.
-For many that cannot invest the resources to research all of the vulnerabilities documented in clauses 6, 7, and 8, implementing the documented mechanisms in subclause 5.4 will already provide significant benefit to their projects.
+Subclause 5.2 provides a summary list of the top 20 approaches to avoiding the most common vulnerabilities in a tabular form with references to the applicable more detailed descriptions provided in Clauses 6 and 7.
+For many that cannot invest the resources to research all of the vulnerabilities documented in Clauses 6, 7, and 8, implementing the documented mechanisms in 5.2 will already provide significant benefit to their projects.

-Clause 6, Programming Language Vulnerabilities, provides language-independent descriptions of vulnerabilities in programming languages that can lead to application vulnerabilities.
+Clause 6 Programming language vulnerabilities, provides language-independent descriptions of vulnerabilities in programming languages that can lead to application vulnerabilities.
 Each description provides a summary of the vulnerability, characteristics of languages where the vulnerability may be found, typical mechanisms of failure, techniques that programmers can use to avoid the vulnerability, and ways that language designers can modify language specifications in the future to help programmers mitigate the vulnerability.
-In using clause 6, it is important to be aware of how a listed vulnerability is presented by the programming language, tool environment, and operating system that is being used.
-To help, this document is supported by a set of Technical Reports numbered TR 24772-2 (for Ada), TR 24772-3 (for C), and so on.
-Each additional part
+In using Clause 6, it is important to be aware of how a listed vulnerability is presented by the programming language, tool environment, and operating system that is being used.
+To help, this document is supported by a set of Standards or Technical Reports (Parts), i.e. 24772-2 (for Ada[17]), 24772-3 (for C[18]), etc. Each additional Part:

 — is named for a particular programming language,

-— lists the vulnerabilities described in clause 6 of this document,
+— lists the vulnerabilities described in Clause 6,

 — describes how each vulnerability appears (or does not appear) in that specific language, and